 5.)
 Hydrate: I already mentioned hydrating before a run, but also make sure you are drinking enough before and after your run.
 Especially if you live in a hot or dry climate, if you are dehydrated you won’t be able to run as far or as fast.
 I personally get headaches when I’m dehydrated, which isn’t fun when running.
 If you need to carry water on a run, consider a hydration belt or handheld water bottle.

 8.)
 Don’t quit!
-It’s tempting to give up when you are tired, sore, and not seeing progress as quickly as you would like.
+It’s tempting for beginner runners to give up when you are tired, sore, and not seeing progress as quickly as you would like.
 This is where a lot of people will give up and say they hated running or that it was too hard.
 What’s sad is if they would have held on just a bit longer they probably would have been happy with their results.
 We live in such an instant society everyone wants things to happen RIGHT NOW but becoming a runner takes time.
-I can attest to the fact that it may not always be fun, it is however, totally worth it, so don’t give up just because you are one of the beginner runners!
+I can attest to the fact that it may not always be fun, it is, however, totally worth it, so don’t give up just because you are one of the beginner runners!